 How to Determine Your Well Pump Flow Rate on Wells with Pressure Tanks

 An overview: The first step is to count the gallons “drawn down” from the pressure tank.
-This is the amount of water the pressure tank stores, before your well pump needs to kick in.
-This is known as pressure tank ‘draw down’.
+This is the amount of water the pressure tank stores before your well pump needs to kick in.
+This is known as pressure tank ‘drawdown'.

 Then the next step is to time (in seconds) how long it takes for your well pump to turn on and then turn off.
-This is referred to aas the cut-in and cut-off cycle of the well pump.
+This is referred to as the cut-in and cut-off cycle of the well pump.

-You just need those two numbers: The amount of water in gallons, of the draw down of the pressure tank; and the time in seconds it takes for the well pump to fill up an empty pressure tank!
+You just need those two numbers: The amount of water in gallons, of the drawdown of the pressure tank; and the time in seconds it takes for the well pump to fill up an empty pressure tank!

 Here are the Easy Steps To Take: